devskale/offpunk/README.md

 bookmark file is saved in the same location).
 Offpunk will create `~/.config/offpunk` only if `~/.config/` already exists on your system, otherwise it will create `~/.offpunk/`.

+## Cache design

+The offline content is stored in ~/.cache/offmini/gemini/ as plain .gmi files.
+The structure of the Gemini-space is tentatively recreated.
+One key element of the design is to not have any database.
+The cache can thus be modified by hand, content can be removed, used or added by software other than offpunk.

+There’s no feature to automatically trim the cache.
+It is believed that gemini content being lightweight, one would have to seriously browse a lot before cache size is an issue.
+If cache becomes too big, simply rm -rf the folders of the capsules taking too much space.